aandr26/AWS-SAP-C01-Study-Guide/docs/9_Analytics_IoT_Streaming/9b_Kinesis/Kinesis.md

       * Can configure shard level metrics at extra cost.
       * Private only vpc?
 Need to us a Kinesis endpoint to access public resources.
   * **Data Analytics:**
+    * Use cases:
+      * Time-series analytics
+      * Realtime dashboards
+      * Realtime metrics
+      * Complex manipulation of data in realtime.
-    * Allows SQL queries against real time data streams.
+    * Allows SQL queries against realtime data streams.
       * Create dashboards or alerts.
+    * Destinations:
+      * S3
+      * Redshift
+      * ElasticSearch
+      * Splunk
+      * Firehose (makes it near realtime)
     * Understand:
-      * Reference table
+      * Reference table.
-      * In application input and output
+      * In application input and output.
       * Different products that can be used as inputs.
       * You can define an error stream.